ifrommer/My-Web-Site-ifrommer.github.io-/_posts/CoordTransform.md

 It has to do with translation of 3d points.
 ...just need a bit of help to figure it out.

 Mike explained the problem over the phone.
-What it boiled down to was that he was finding three points on a plane and
+What it boiled down to was:
+1. he was finding the coordinates of three points on a plane
+2. he had the coordinates of points in some 3D object (e.g. a box) relative to the standard coordinate axes **i**, **j**, and **k**.

 Later I wrote back to Mike: